Women's Equality Day

 Women's Equality Day.

 This truly grassroots effort is the brainchild of Suffragette Sister Triana Arnold James (candidate - Lt.
 Governor of Georgia - 2018), and Brooke Teal Robbins of Suffragette Sisters Los Angeles.
-The Triquetral focus of Indiana's 2017 Inaugural Women's Equality Day was informed by a diverse array of Hoosier women (check out the registry).
+The Triquetral focus of Indiana's 2017 Inaugural Women's Equality Day was informed by a diverse array of Hoosier women.

 Join us in the RECLAMATION of our powerful suffragette history.
 A history that led the U.S. Congress in